 Beyond the Border – Wales International Storytelling Festival will be launching its CASGLU (GATHERING) sessions internationally online for Welsh and sub-Saharan African storytellers to gather and discuss their creative work as storytellers online.

-Thanks to funding from British Council Literature’s Working Internationally grant programme, Beyond the Border is hosting six online meeting spaces from March 2021.
+Thanks to funding from the British Council’s Working Internationally grant programme, Beyond the Border is hosting six online meeting spaces from March 2021.

 Launched during lockdown, Beyond the Border’s CASGLU sessions have been held on a Friday morning online as a meeting space for storytellers.
 Through regular sessions which last an hour to 90 minutes, storytellers discuss hot topics of artistic interest and mutual concern, share practice, develop ideas, network and build relationships.

 Each session, facilitated by Beyond the Border’s bilingual Engagement Co-ordinator, Tamar Williams, begins with provocations by 1-2 artists/guests, followed by breakout rooms to discuss in small groups.
 Through CASGLU/GATHERING, artists build relationships and challenge one another, increasing their individual sense of agency as well as their identity as part of a community with growing critical mass.

 International CASGLU will open up sessions on the first Friday of each month starting from March as spaces to gather international artists, creating opportunities for storytellers from initially three Sub-Saharan African countries (South Africa, Ghana, Kenya) to meet Welsh storytellers, share work, articulate themes and creative agendas which are inspiring and engaging them.